 The Work item objectives are captured in [2].

-5 Regulatory aspect
+5 Regulatory aspects

 5.1 ITU-R

 The following services are among those defined in the ITU-R Radio Regulations [3]:

 - Fixed (1.20): A radiocommunication service between specified fixed points.

 - Fixed satellite (1.21) : A radiocommunication service between earth stations at given positions, when one or more satellites are used; the given position may be a specified fixed point or any fixed point within specified areas; in some cases this service includes satellite-to-satellite links, which may also be operated in the inter-satellite service; the fixed-satellite service may also include feeder links for other space radiocommunication services.